rednotion/parallel_esn/README.md

 **Hourly Energy Consumption** ([Dataset on Kaggle](https://www.kaggle.com/robikscube/hourly-energy-consumption#EKPC_hourly.csv)): This dataset is included in the examples built into the package.
 It is much smaller and runs quickly, but shows the performance of using ESNs in time series settings.

+### Train-Validation Split / Data Cleaning
+If cedric wants to write anything

 ## **Empirical Testing & Results**
 - Performance evaluation (speed-up, throughput, weak and strong scaling) and discussion about overheads and optimizations done

 ### Fine-grained (Number of cores)